Moduli Space of Bi-Invariant Metrics: Moduli Space of Bi-Invariant Metrics

 \section{Moduli Space of Bi-Invariant Metrics}

 In this section, we examine the moduli space of bi-invariant metrics of a Lie group $G$.
-An advantage of this approach is the fact that to find left invariant metrics with non-negative sectional and scalar curvatures on a Lie group $G$, it suffices to find a subgroup with a bi-invariant metric (see \cite[p.297]{Milnor}).
+An advantage of this approach is the fact that to find left invariant metrics with non-negative sectional and scalar curvatures on a Lie group $G$, under certain conditions (see \cite[p.297]{Milnor}), it will be sufficient to find a subgroup with a bi-invariant metric.
 In this way, knowing how many non isomorphic bi-invariant metrics the subgroup has, we have a rough measure of how many, non isomorphic left invariant metrics with non-negative sectional and scalar curvatures the group $G$ possesses.